litil/wide-eyed-otter/README.md

 ### Deploying a new version

 This website is hosted on Github pages.
+You can access it here: litil.github.io/wide-eyed-otter/

 To deploy a new version, simply run:

 ```
 yarn deploy
 ```

+:clock1: Be patient, the deployment job could take some time (about 3 minutes the first time).

 ### Configuring the Instagram source plugin